-- Our bookshelf lights use xenon, halogen, fluorescent, and LED light sources.
+Our bookshelf lights use different light sources including LED, fluorescent, xenon, and halogen.
 Shelving lighting with any of these light sources might provide a good deal of light, a modest amount of light, or just a hint of light.
 It is sometimes a good idea to control the light output with a dimmer switch since this can provide a good deal of lighting flexibility.
 This cannot usually be done with fluorescent light sources but fluorescent lighting is still considered one of the more energy-efficient in providing a given amount of light.
 Moreover, all of our fluorescent fixtures turn on instantly without flickering because they all have instant start electronic ballasts.
 Xenon and halogen fixtures are incandescent light sources with a little bit of xenon or halogen gas introduced into the glass envelope to help lengthen the life of the lamp.
 A xenon or halogen bookshelf light produces a warmer, yellower light output, while fluorescent and LED usually have a cooler, whiter light.

-- Most of our shelf lighting fixtures are low profile.
-The LED tape light, LED linear lighting solutions, and xenon light strip are probably the lowest profile of our bookshelf lighting selection.
-However, our recessed mounted puck lights and microfluorescent fixtures can also tuck easily in a small shelving unit and can be installed in a manner to minimize the amount of the shelf light that can be seen when looking at the bookshelf.
+Most of our shelf lighting fixtures are low profile.
+The LED tape light and other LED linear lighting solutions are probably the lowest profile.
+However, our recessed mounted puck lights and microfluorescent fixtures can also tuck easily in a small shelving unit and can be installed in a manner to minimize the amount of the light fixture that can be seen when looking at the bookshelf.

-- Looking for a quick and easy bookshelf lighting project?
-Perhaps the easiest shelf lights to install are any of the microfluorescent or, of course, any of the LED battery operated shelving lights.
-The xenon strip lighting is more than likely the most difficult to install, as well as any recessed undermount lights that require holes cut in a metal or wooden shelf.
-You can install a grouping of shelving lights wired in such a way so they are controlled by one light switch, or you can install individual shelf lights that use either a cord and plug or are battery-powered.
+Looking for a quick and easy bookshelf lighting project?
+Perhaps the easiest shelf lights to install are any of the microfluorescent or, of course, any of the LED battery operated lights.
+The strip lighting is a little more difficult to install, as well as any recessed undermount lights that require holes cut in a metal or wooden shelf.
+You can install a grouping of lights wired in such a way so they are controlled by one light switch, or you can install individual shelf lights that use either a cord and plug or are battery-powered.

-- If you want to reap the benefits of bookcase lights without driving up costs, energy-efficiency is an important factor to consider.
+If you want to reap the benefits of bookcase lights without driving up costs, energy-efficiency is an important factor to consider.
 All of the LED light fixtures are the most energy-efficient to operate.
 However, fluorescent is the most efficient for the given amount of light that the fixture outputs.
 This means that fluorescent gives off more light for less energy than LED.
-Keep this in mind when shopping for your shelf lamps.